bitsgalore/bitsgalore.github.io/_posts/2021/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 [^6]: Of course this also works for metadata extraction, and both text and metadata extraction can be combined in one single command.
 As an example, the following command will extract both text and metadata, including any embedded documents: `java -jar ~/tika/tika-app-2.1.0.jar -J --text -i ./myPDFs/ -o ./tika-out/`

 [^7]: The Debian package of the "original" PDFtk software was [removed from the Ubuntu repositories](https://www.joho.se/2020/10/01/pdftk-and-php-pdftk-on-ubuntu-18-04-without-using-snap/) around 2018 due to "dependency issues".

+[^8]: See the "Limitations" section in [the Arlington Model readme](https://github.com/pdf-association/arlington-pdf-model).
+Personally, I'd be really excited to see some future software tool that combines the Arlington Model logic with additional checks for aspects that are not covered by it, such as file structure and cross-reference tables.
+This could really be the ultimate PDF validator, that would make several other tools in this section obsolete.

+[^9]: Because of of this near-complete coverage of PDF objects, it's also likely to report more problems for any given file than other tools.
+Since PDF readers are generally quite forgiving of common deviations of the specifification, many of these problems won't affect rendering.
+There's not much to do about this, as a validator by defininition needs to be strict.